Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Introduction

 In the search of new superconducting materials with high critical temperatures and other desirable properties such as high critical currents, efficient rules of thumb as well as relations between superconductivity and simple band structure properties (quantum geometry, number of flat bands), would be immensely useful.
 It is therefore of interest to explore whether the existing simple relations hold beyond the restrictive conditions for which they have been derived.
 The analytical prediction that the flat band superfluid weight and critical temperature is linearly proportional to the interaction, $D_s \propto |U|$, derived by mean-field for isolated flat bands~\cite{peotta2015}, has been verified by various numerical methods including quantum Monte Carlo, density matrix renormalization group and dynamical mean-field (DMFT) calculations~\cite{Julku2016,Peri2021,Herzog-Arbeitman2022,Chan2022,Chan2022b,Hofmann2023,Hofmann2020,Orso2022}.
 There exist also a few studies on how to describe the case of flat bands touching other bands~\cite{Iskin2019,Iskin2022,herzogarbeitman2024}, within mean-field or effective theories.
 For some lattice models, expressions have also been obtained for the zero-temperature mean-field superfluid weight in flat bands not fulfilling the uniform pairing condition~\cite{Chan2022}.
-Systematic finite-temperature, beyond-mean-field studies of the validity of the relations between the superfluid weight and the quantum metric, as well as the flat-band ratio, are missing.
+To the best of our knowledge, systematic finite-temperature beyond-mean-field studies of the validity of the relations between the superfluid weight and the quantum metric, as well as the flat-band ratio, are missing.
 The goal of this article is to take the first steps in this direction.

 We chose as our model system various extensions of the Lieb lattice, since this will allow us to systematically change the number of flat bands and the quantum geometry.
 The calculations of the superconducting order parameter and the superfluid weight are done using DMFT, as it can describe the local (in our case within the unit cell) quantum and thermal fluctuations exactly.
+However, DMFT becomes exact only in the limit of large coordination number, which in our lattices varies between one and six.
 We show by comparison to a mean-field calculation that such a beyond mean-field approach is necessary.